top of page

 PETER OSTRUM - Charlie Bucket was such a gentle, calm and unassuming man.
 It is no wonder that Willy Wonka was his only movie role, and he became a veterinarian.
 Quiet, yet engaging - it seriously makes so much sense that he would prefer animals to acting, and that animals would be so comfortable around him. – “I’ve got a golden ticket!”

 All in all, it was a super rush to go down the line and meet all of them.
 A little bit away from the grown-up child actors, a cute familiar-looking elderly lady sat at a table by herself.
 It was DIANA SOWLE - Mrs. Bucket.
 I spent more time talking to her than almost any of the other cast except for Denise Nickerson.
-She was so super sweet and ultra grateful to be there and touched by fan love.
+She was so super sweet and ultra-grateful to be there and touched by fan love.
 It was like chatting with my grandmother; she was just wonderful. - “Cheer up Charlie”.
 Heartwarming … remember with a listen:

 That was a great day in Burbank!

 The only GENE WILDER autograph that I have in my collection was gotten through the mail when he was sending out these preprints for autograph requests.
 Of course, you can try to buy one on eBay, but they are overpriced and flooded with forgeries.
+You will see this EXACT same one being sold as "authentic" "hand-signed" and "with COA".
+SMH.

 Recently Added